scalacenter/scaladex/CONTRIBUTING.md

 :warning: Neither the newer Dart Sass nor LibSass are supported yet ([more info](https://sass-lang.com/ruby-sass))

 ## How to run Scaladex locally:

+First clone the scaladex repositories and then run sbt.

 ```bash
 mkdir scaladex